 It was picked as the best film of 2015 by the Los Angeles Film Critics, Boston Film Critics, Online Film Critics Society, and dozens of other organizations and film critics, and is a front-runner for the Academy Awards.
 See what the fuss is all about.

-Also on Blu-ray and DVD, with over 90 minutes of featurettes, and on VOD through Amazon Prime and other services.
+On Blu-ray and DVD, with over 90 minutes of featurettes, and on VOD through Amazon Prime and other services.

 Mad Max: Fury Road (Special Edition DVD)